MicrosoftDocs/azure-docs-cli/2017-03-09-profile/docs-ref-conceptual/get-started-with-azure-cli.md

    ![Create a storage account](media/get-started-with-azure-cli/storage-prompt.png)

 You can also [install](install-azure-cli.md) the CLI and run it locally from the command line.
+Once you have installed the CLI, run `az login` to log in with your default subscription.

 ## Create a Resource Group